alphinos/University/README.md

 * Here, I am learning properly how to do the things with OOP.
 * The project is composed by the product class, the store class and the seller class.
 * The formatter class is just a helper to print more easily on the screen.

-## - [ ] **Exercises with Data Structures** :yellow_circle:
-* Basically, it's a compiled of solutions to the activities in the "Estruturas de Dados I"'s subject.
-* In general, these activies are done on paper...
-That's it.

 ## - [ ] **Geometry: OOP** :yellow_circle:
 * Just like the Gomes' Stationary project for the "Linguagens de Programação II"'s subject, it's an activity to practice and - actually learn - some other concepts of the OOP paradigm.